High Italy debt costs raise summit stakes for Monti

 "The good news is that the Treasury once again got its debt out the door.
 The bad news is that the yield levels are punitive," said Nicholas Spiro at Spiro Sovereign Strategy.

-Italian President Giorgio Napolitano highlighted the difficult political situation on Thursday, saying he was worried by the increasing tensions among the parties backing Monti's unelected government.
+Italian President Giorgio Napolitano highlighted the tense political situation on Thursday, saying he was worried by the increasing tensions among the parties backing Monti's unelected government.

-French President Francois Hollande said he wanted "very rapid solutions" to help countries that face difficulties on the markets.
-But German Chancellor Angela Merkel has shown no sign of giving up her refusal to underwrite other euro zone countries' debts.
+But German Chancellor Angela Merkel showed no sign of relenting in her refusal to underwrite other euro zone countries' debts.

-Berlin pays only a quarter of the interest to sell its 10-year debt that Rome does.
+Berlin pays four times less to sell its 10-year debt than Rome does.

-In a bid to strengthen his bargaining position with EU partners ahead of the summit, Monti won parliamentary backing late on Wednesday for a long-delayed labor reform.
+In a bid to strengthen Italy's bargaining position with its EU partners in the run-up to the two-day summit, Monti won late on Wednesday parliamentary backing for a long-awaited labor reform.

-He has also said he was prepared to go on negotiating into Sunday evening if necessary to agree on measures to calm markets before they re-open next week.
+He has also said he is prepared to go on negotiating into Sunday evening if necessary to agree on measures to calm markets before they re-open next week.

 But Germany is skeptical about new tools to stem the crisis, and wants fiscal controls to be place before agreeing to any joint liability for debt.

-A German government source warned on Thursday against "exaggerated panic-mongering" over Spanish and Italian yields.
+A German government source warned on Thursday against "exaggerated panic-mongering" in reference to Spain's and Italy's soaring yields.

-Italy also sold a five-year bond at an average 5.84 percent on Thursday, up from 5.66 percent a month ago and the highest since a euro-lifetime peak of 6.5 percent in December.
+Italy also sold a June 2017 five-year bond at an average 5.84 percent rate on Thursday, up from 5.66 percent a month ago and the highest since a euro lifetime peak of 6.5 percent hit in December.

-Later on Thursday the Treasury placed another 825 million euros of the two bonds, at a supplementary auction held a day early because of a public holiday in Rome on Friday.

-Primary dealers also bought another 1.35 billion euros of a six-month bill auctioned on Wednesday at a yield near 3 percent.

-Ireland's finance minister said on Thursday that measures to lower Italian yields would top the summit agenda.
-But analysts expect Italian and Spanish bond yields to remain under pressure.
+Ireland's finance minister said on Thursday that measures to lower Italian yields will be at the top of the summit agenda.
+But analysts expect bond yields for Italy and Spain, the two countries most in the markets' firing line, to remain under pressure following the meeting.

 "The summit is likely to take a step in the right direction, but ultimately underwhelm," said Citi analyst Jamie Searle.

+A bank bailout request from Spain, long seen as vulnerable along with Italy to heavy financing demands and a shrinking economy, has made Rome's job harder.

-Monti's political woes have contributed to the rise in Italian yields and investors are looking with alarm at the possibility of early elections in the euro zone's third economy.
+Monti's political woes have also contributed to the recent rise in Italian yields and investors are looking with alarm at the possibility of early elections in the euro zone's third-largest economy.

-"I believe the outcome of the EU summit will disappoint," said Biagio Lapolla, a strategist at RBS in London.
+On Wednesday, Italy paid a near 3 percent yield to sell six-month bills, less than half the euro era record levels hit last November at the height of the crisis but a sign of mounting tensions.

+Rome also sold two-year paper at a 4.7 percent rate this week, the highest since December.

-Domestic demand has helped the Treasury to meet roughly 58 percent of its annual funding plan so far, while foreign investors continue to shun Italian bonds.
+Domestic demand has helped the Treasury meet just over 57 percent of its annual funding plan so far, while foreign investors continue to shun Italian bonds.

-But analysts say Italian lenders may find it increasingly hard to keep shouldering the bulk of the Treasury's issuance.
+But analysts warn Italian lenders may find it increasingly difficult to continue shouldering the bulk of the Treasury's issuance.

-(Additional reporting by London and Milan government bond desks; Editing by Kevin Liffey)
+(Additional reporting by London and Milan government bond desks; Editing by John Stonestreet)